 • Current members of AmeriCorps, Peace Corps, or Teach for America

-• Currently enrolled students who provide a letter from their home institution, stating that they receive 96-100% financial aid.
+• Currently enrolled students who provide a letter from their home institution, stating that they receive 96-100% need-based financial aid

 If you are eligible for a fee waiver, select "Pay by check or money order" in order to proceed with the online application, but do not submit payment.
 Please indicate the reason in the essay portion of the application.

 We require an official transcript from each post-secondary institution attended, whether or not you studied a foreign language there.
 If you are a first-semester college student, please submit an official transcript from your high school, as well as first-semester college grades when available.
 The official transcript must be sent by the registrar, either sealed in an envelope, or emailed in a secure format.

 Applicants to the 7- or 8-week program must submit two* letters of recommendation.
 An online form is available for your convenience, but recommendations from persons other than foreign-language teachers may be in the form of written and signed letters to the Language Schools.
 Mailed recommendations must be in a sealed envelope, signed by the recommender along the flap.

 The following recommenders are all acceptable, listed here in order of preference: